Electromagnetic moments of ground and excited states calculated in heavy odd-N open-shell nuclei: Introduction

-In the so-called strong-coupling scheme, which applies to large deformations, each s.p.\ state $jm$ splits into $2j+1$ components with projections of angular momentum $\Omega$ on the axial symmetry axis labeled by $\Omega=-j,\ldots,j$.
-In this case, each $K=|\Omega|$ deformed s.p.\ state becomes the band head of a rotational band in the odd nucleus with $I=K,K+1,K+2,\dots$.
-Consequently, a unique spherical $I=j$ state develops into a set of $j+1/2$ experimentally accessible deformed band heads.
-The transitional region of moderate deformations is not adequately described by either the weak- or the strong-coupling scheme.
+In the so-called strong-coupling scheme, which applies to large deformations, each spherical s.p.\ energy level $j$ splits into $2j+1$ axially deformed s.p.\ states with projections of angular momentum $\Omega$ on the axial symmetry axis of $\Omega=-j,\ldots,j$.
+When coupled with the deformed core representing a rotational band, each deformed s.p.\ state in an odd nucleus leads to a rotational band of energy levels $I=K,K+1,K+2,\dots$ for $K=|\Omega|$, and each of these levels has its $2I+1$ degenerate magnetic substates.
+Since the rotational degrees of freedom are coupled with s.p.\ degrees of freedom here, there are many more deformed energy levels than spherical ones.
+Indeed, a unique spherical $I=j$ energy level evolves into a set of $j+1/2$ deformed band-head energy levels, each of which gives rise to a many-level rotational band.
+The transitional region with moderate deformations is poorly described by either the weak- or strong-coupling scheme.

-Since the seminal work of Nilsson~\cite{(Nil55a)}, the strong-coupling scheme has been routinely employed in the phenomenological models based on using specific predefined mean-field potentials like those of Nilsson or Woods-Saxon~\cite{(Rin80)}.
+Since the seminal work of Nilsson~\cite{(Nil55b)}, the strong-coupling scheme has been routinely employed in the phenomenological models based on using specific predefined mean-field potentials like those of Nilsson or Woods-Saxon~\cite{(Rin80)}.
 In these models, the electromagnetic properties were determined uniquely from the deformed s.p.\ energies and wave-functions, with the quadrupole deformation and electric quadrupole moments fixed by the so-called Strutinsky energy minimization~\cite{(Rin80)}.
-For the magnetic dipole moments, the collective effects were included in terms of one constant parameter $g_R$, and the spin core polarization was neglected.
+For the magnetic dipole moments, the collective effects were included in terms of one constant parameter $g_R$, and the angular-momentum core polarization was neglected.
 Both moments were determined in the intrinsic reference frame, and the rotational symmetry was not restored.
 Nevertheless, such phenomenological modeling was quite successful, allowing for a good systematic description of data, cf.\ e.g.\ a comprehensive analysis of the odd-$N$, even-$Z$ rare-earth nuclei in Ref.~\cite{(Ben89)}.